A General Framework for Powerful Confounder Adjustment in Omics Association Studies

 Here $X$ and $Z$ are associated with each other through the following model:

 where $\rho$ controls the degree of confounding and $h:\mathbb{R}\rightarrow \mathbb{R}$ is a possibility nonlinear function.
 We rescale $X$ to dissociate any possible entanglement between signal strength and the degree of confounding.
 This type of simulation setup has been used in Models 1-4 to explore the effect of the relations among $X$, $Y_j$, and $Z$ on the FDR and power.
-The empirical FDR and power of 1dFDR-RV, 1dFDR-HSIC, 2dFDR, MF-2dFDR-RV and MF-2dFDR-HSIC are summarized in Figures \ref{fig:5}-\ref{fig:3} and again in \ref{fig:6}-\ref{fig:7}.
-1dFDR-MS and MF-2dFDR-MS have not been included under this scenario because the statistics associated with these procedures are directly proportional to the statistics in 1dFDR-RV and MF-2dFDR-RV, respectively.
+The empirical FDR and power of RV-1dFDR, HSIC-1dFDR, 2dFDR, RV-2dFDR+ and HSIC-2dFDR+ are summarized in Figures \ref{fig:5}-\ref{fig:3} and again in Figures \ref{fig:6}-\ref{fig:7} in the supplementary material.
+MS-1dFDR and MS-2dFDR+ have not been included under this scenario because the statistics associated with these procedures are directly proportional to the statistics in RV-1dFDR and RV-2dFDR+, respectively.

 \item[B.] \textit{Linear/nonlinear models with discrete $X$ and continuous $Z$.} In particular, we consider the functional form in (\ref{sim-1}) and generate